parappally/ceddit/README.md

 User accounts <br>
 User authentication using bcrypt, and jsonwebtoken <br>
-Users can add/edit/delete posts, browse the frontpage, look at a user's post history, and browse posts on specific subreddits
+Users can add posts, browse the frontpage, look at a user's post history, and browse posts on specific subreddits